๐Ÿš€limited beta -

 Pre-sell and deliver manually FIRST

-Answers questions, no accountability
+Answers questions but no accountability

-Ship for 2 years, maybe launch
+Ship for 2 years and maybe launch

 Startup School